-Using a cascading member filter control
+Using a cascading member filter

-2. Setting up the Cascading Control
+2. Setting up the cascading filter

-- Bind the filter to your hierarchy.
+Connect the filter to your hierarchy.

-- Select Bikes on the first level dropdown (Product Category level).
+Select Bikes on the first level dropdown (Product Category level).

-- Click on the second level dropdown.
+Click on the second level dropdown.
 The members listed should belong to the parent level (Bikes).
 Select Mountain Bikes.